 The requirement for such a degree is the satisfactory completion of a program of advanced study and research approved by the appropriate department or interdepartmental committee of the School of Engineering.
 The minimum program consists of at least 162 subject units (exclusive of thesis units) and the completion of an acceptable thesis.
 The candidate must also have been in residence for a minimum of two regular academic terms.
 Every degree candidate working on a thesis is expected to register for thesis in all periods during which the thesis research or writing is actually in progress and during the term his or her name appears on the degree list.
 A department may accept a master's thesis of superior quality for the engineer's degree only if the student intends to use that document to fulfill the requirements of a single master's degree.

 Doctoral degrees are offered by various departments and programs within each of MIT's five schools; see each school's chapter in Part 2, Schools and Courses, for the lists of degrees.
-A list of the interdisciplinary graduate degrees offered at MIT, including those offered by the MIT-Harvard Division of Health Sciences and Technology and the Joint Program with Woods Hole Oceanographic Institution, is available in the section on Interdisciplinary Graduate Programs.
-MIT offers the degrees of Doctor of Science and Doctor of Philosophy interchangeably in the engineering and science departments (except biology and brain and cognitive sciences) and from the Harvard-MIT Division of Health Sciences and Technology.
+A list of the interdisciplinary graduate degrees offered at MIT, including those offered by the MIT-Harvard Health Sciences and Technology Program and the Joint Program with Woods Hole Oceanographic Institution, is available in the section on Interdisciplinary Graduate Programs.
+MIT offers the degrees of Doctor of Science and Doctor of Philosophy interchangeably in the engineering and science departments (except biology and brain and cognitive sciences) and from the Harvard-MIT Health Sciences and Technology Program.
 These degrees certify creditable completion of an approved program of advanced study in addition to a research dissertation of high quality based on original research.

 The two Institute requirements for a doctorate are completion of a program of advanced study, including a general examination, and completion and oral defense of a thesis on original research.